 This site is not near a transit station.
 Accordingly, high-density, mixed uses are probably not appropriate at this location.

 CONCLUSION

-The proposed change in the land use designation is appropriate and consistent with the pending single family zoning.
+The proposed change in the land use would match the requested and zoning.
+The land use designation is appropriate.